Human-rating certification: NASA

+SpaceX's Falcon 9 with Dragon 2 for Axiom Mission 1 and NASA's Space Launch System with Orion for Artemis I. They are America's two main vehicles for manned spaceflights at the moment.

 One entity that applies human rating is the US government civilian space agency, NASA.
 NASA's human-rating requires not just that a system be designed to be tolerant of failure and to protect the crew even if an unrecoverable failure occurs, but also that astronauts aboard a human-rated spacecraft have some control over it.
 This set of technical requirements and the associated certification process for crewed space systems are in addition to the standards and requirements for all of NASA's space flight programs.

 The development of the Space Shuttle and the International Space Station pre-dated later NASA human-rating requirements.
 After the Challenger and Columbia accidents, the criteria used by NASA for human-rating spacecraft were made more stringent.

 Commercial Crew Program (CCP)

 The NASA CCP human-rating standards require that the probability of a loss on ascent does not exceed 1 in 500, and that the probability of a loss on descent did not exceed 1 in 500.
 The overall mission loss risk, which includes vehicle risk from micrometeorites and orbital debris while in orbit for up to 210 days, is required to be no more than 1 in 270.
 Maximum sustained acceleration is limited to 3 g.

 The United Launch Alliance (ULA) published a paper submitted to AIAA detailing the modifications to its Delta IV and Atlas V launch vehicles that would be needed to conform to NASA Standard 8705.2B.
 ULA has since been awarded $6.7 million under NASA's Commercial Crew Development (CCDev) program for development of an Emergency Detection System, one of the final pieces that would be needed to make these launchers suitable for human spaceflight.

 SpaceX is using Dragon 2, launched on a Falcon 9 Block 5 rocket, to deliver crew to the ISS.
 Dragon 2 made its first uncrewed test flight in March 2019 and has been conducting crewed flights since Demo-2 in May 2020.

-Boeing's Starliner spacecraft is also a part of the Commercial Crew Program since Boeing CFT in June 2024.
+Boeing's Starliner spacecraft is also part of the Commercial Crew Program since Boeing CFT in June 2024.